zjaco13/ai-on-eks/README.md

 At [AWS](https://aws.amazon.com/), we understand the challenges users encounter when deploying and scaling AI/ML workloads on Kubernetes.
 To simplify the process and enable users to quickly conduct proof-of-concepts and build production-ready clusters, we have developed AI on EKS (AIoEKS).
 AIoEKS offers opinionated open-source blueprints that provide end-to-end logging and observability, making it easier for users to deploy and manage Ray, vLLM, Kubeflow, MLFlow, Jupyter and other AI/ML workloads.
 With AIoEKS, users can confidently leverage the power of Kubernetes for their AI and machine learning needs without getting overwhelmed by its complexity.

 ## 🤝 Support & Feedback
 AIoEKS is maintained by AWS Solution Architects and is not an AWS service.
-Support is provided on a best effort basis by the AI on EKS Blueprints community.
+Support is provided on a best effort basis by the AI on EKS community.
 If you have feedback, feature ideas, or wish to report bugs, please use the [Issues](https://github.com/awslabs/ai-on-eks/issues) section of this GitHub.

 ## 🔐 Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.